 “There is nothing altruistic about me making music.
 I do it because I have a lot of fun with it, and I enjoy it and I get almost like a therapy out of it,” she says.
 “But I realised a little while ago that I'm always like, ‘Oh, I'm being so selfish and so self-absorbed doing this.'
 But, the things you do for yourself are really vital.”

-Banoffee’s new EP Do I Make You Nervous? is out on October 2 via Dot Dash.
-She plays Howler on October 30 and St Jerome’s Laneway Festival in February 2016 – and is doing at DJ set at NGV Friday Nights on October 9.
+Banoffee’s new EP Do I Make You Nervous? is out now via Dot Dash.
+She plays GOODGOD Small Club on October 23 and St Jerome’s Laneway Festival in February 2016.

 (Photos for this interview were shot at Leo Berry's Boxing Gym in Richmond.)